octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterStrings/course.md

 ## Slicing Strings

-Strings can be sliced using a built-in function _String.sub_ as follows:
+Strings can be sliced using a built-in function _String.sub_ which takes three parameters:
+- an _offset_ describing the index of first character that will be copied
+- the _length_ describing the number of characters that will be copied (starting from the given offset)
+- the _string_ being sliced

+The function _String.sub_ can be used as follows:

 ```
 const name: string = "Captain Rogers"